Volker Bierbrauer

 Volker Bierbrauer (born 19 September 1940) is a German archaeologist and historian.

 Biography

 Volker Bierbrauer was born in Kirn, Germany on 19 September 1940.
-He received his PhD in prehistory and ancient history at the Ludwig Maximilian University of Munich in 1969.
-He gained his habilitation in 1977.
-In 1979, Bierbrauer was appointed to the faculty at the University of Bonn.
-From 1990 to 2006, he was Chair of Prehistory and Protohistory at the Ludwig Maximilian University of Munich.
+He received his PhD in prehistory and ancient history at the Ludwig-Maximilians-Universität München in 1969.
+He obtained his habilitation in 1977.
+In 1979, Bierbrauer was appointed as faculty at the University of Bonn.
+From 1990 to 2006, he was Chair of Prehistory and Protohistory at the Ludwig-Maximilians-Universität München.

 Bierbrauer is notable for his research on the archaeology of the Goths and Lombards, and the question of continuity between the classical and medieval period.

 Bierbrauer was a Member of the Steering Committee of the Transformation of the Roman World project, which was sponsored by the European Science Foundation.
-In 2005 he became a full member of the Bavarian Academy of Sciences and Humanities.
+In 2005, he became a full member of the Bavarian Academy of Sciences and Humanities.